Did You Know That There Are No Upfront Costs with Solar?

 How You Can Use Your Utility Bill to Pay for Your Solar Panels

 With a solar panel system, you will immediately begin using the energy you are generating from the sun.
-Your utility bill will include your monthly connection fee and any addition energy you use.
-Your bill will be significantly less than before you installed solar.
-This example includes the original utility bill of $199.00 per month.
-After the solar installation this utility bill dropped to $19.00 per month.
+This will greatly reduce your utility bill, which will include your monthly connection fee and any charges for additional energy you may use.
+If, for instance, your utility bill has been $199 per month, your solar installation will likely drop this utility bill to $19 per month.